ALVignoles/newsletter_MMM/README.md

 # The Stones and Animals Newsletter

-This repository is dedicated to the "Meta-archaeology, Macro-archaeology, Multi-species archaeology" group bi-monhtly Newsletter.
+This repository is dedicated to the "Meta-archaeology, Macro-archaeology, Multi-species archaeology" group Newsletter.

 Previous editions: